cea-hpc/modules/doc/source/module.rst

  query string.
 When set to ``contains``, any modules whose fully qualified name contains search query string are returned.

- Module search match style is defined in the following order of preference:
- :option:`--starts-with` and :option:`--contains` command line switches, then :envvar:`MODULES_SEARCH_MATCH` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_SEARCH_MATCH` overrides default configuration and :option:`--starts-with`/:option:`--contains` command line switches override every other ways to set search match style.
+ This environment variable value supersedes the default value set in the :mconfig:`search_match` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--starts-with` and :option:`--contains` command line switches override this environment variable.

  .. only:: html